acorn-io/docs/docs/60-authoring/02-structure.md

 ## The top level keys of an Acornfile

-An Acornfile has predefined top level structs, and it is recommended to define them in the following order:
+An Acornfile has predefined top level structures, and it is recommended to define them in the following order:

 ```acorn
 args: { // defines arguments the consumer can provide }